sven-hash/docs/content/run-nym-nodes/mixnodes.md

 ## Initialize your mixnode

-If you are new to Nym, here's how you initialize a mixnode:
+Here's how you initialize a mixnode if you are running one locally for testing, or just curious:

 ```shell
 ./nym-mixnode init --id winston-smithnode --host $(curl ifconfig.me)